swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 <img src="figure/01-starting-with-data-heatmap.png" title="plot of chunk heatmap" alt="plot of chunk heatmap" style="display: block; margin: auto;" />

-This automatically peforms hierarchical clustering of the data.
+This automatically performs hierarchical clustering of the data.
 We can clearly see some large differences between the days of the treatment.
 To get a better sense of how the inflammation levels change over time, let's disable the clustering.